-China Beach is a north-facing beach with views of the Golden Gate Bridge.
+China Beach is a north-facing beach with views of the Golden Gate Bridge in San Francisco.
 In Gold Rush times, it was used as a campsite by Chinese fisherman, which is how it got its name.

 It's a pretty, small beach with a calmer surf than Ocean Beach or Baker Beach, accessed by long, steep stairs or on a sloping, paved path.
 The elegant mansions of the super-rich Sea Cliff neighborhood look down over the beach and the ocean.

 Local reviewers like China Beach and their only significant complaint is that it can be hard to find parking when it's busy.
 They call it "quaint" and "our special little cove."
 Some people say you should stop by even if you don't plan to stay, just to take a photo.
 And that's understandable.
 You can see the Golden Gate Bridge and the cliffs of the Marin Headlands across the water.
 You might even get a good look at container ships going in and out of the bay.

 Like all of San Francisco, China Beach can be foggy all day, especially in the summer.

 You could go swimming at China Beach.
 In fact, some people will say it's the only San Francisco beach where it's safe to swim, but we're not so sure about that.
 Strong warnings are posted about rip tides and currents.
 The National Parks website says there are no lifeguards, but they also mention the lifeguard station.
 Don't count on having one around.

 On a sunny day, you can sunbathe.
 If it's windy, look for the small deck on top of the lifeguard equipment pick-up station.

 At low tide, you can walk from China Beach to Baker Beach and find starfish, anemones, and mussels clinging to the rocky crevices of the cliffs.
 If you take too long, you could get stuck calling for transportation or making a long walk back on city streets.
 To prevent that, you can check the tide tables at the NOAA website.